 Nothing says “Autumn” like a nice bowl of soup to start a meal – think about seasonal veggies like sweet potatoes and carrots.
-All you have to do is fry some onions, add some spices (I added cumin and turmeric) then throw in your veggies and some water.
-Let it cook and simmer for about 30 minutes, and then blend away.
-You may want to add some sugar, or lemon juice for more flavour – ooo and some ginger!
+Next, you have to fry some onions, add some spices (I added cumin and turmeric), then throw in your veggies and some water.
+Let it cook and simmer for about 30 minutes, then blend away.
+You may want to add some sugar or lemon juice for more flavour and some ginger!

-One of my other favourite and super simple vegan soup recipes is a lentil soup that I always go back to and it never disappoints.
-Check out my recipe and tell me what you think.
+One of my other favourite and super simple vegan soup recipes is a lentil soup that I always go back to, which never disappoints.
+So check out my recipe and tell me what you think.

 Most people think salad is summery, but here’s how you can make yours perfectly ready for a Thanksgiving Dinner: I usually add walnuts, dried cranberries, roasted sweet potatoes and pumpkin seeds to give it a nice crunchy, sweet and Autumn flavour.

 Another great way to impress a crowd is to prepare some healthy and vegan dips to serve with freshly baked bread.
-Don’t forget about pumpkin crumble for the perfect seasonal dessert.
+Finally, don’t forget about pumpkin crumble for the perfect seasonal dessert.

 There are loads of ideas out there!
-A Vegan Thanksgiving is not only achievable, but also the greatest way to give thanks to Mother Earth, and I promise it’ll be a total hit and you’ll never want to go back.
+A Vegan Thanksgiving is achievable and the most excellent way to thank Mother Earth.
+I promise it’ll be a total hit, and you’ll never want to go back.